grame-cncm/faustdoc/src/tutorials/signal-api.md

 - creating a global compilation context using the `createLibContext` function

-- creating signals outputs using the signal API, progressively building more complex expressions by combining simpler ones
+- creating signal outputs using the signal API, progressively building more complex expressions by combining simpler ones

-- compiling the list of outputs using the `createCPPDSPFactoryFromSignals` function to create a DSP factory (or [createDSPFactoryFromSignals](#using-the-generated-code)  to generate a LLVM embedding factory, or [createInterpreterDSPFactoryFromSignals](#using-the-generated-code) to generate an Interpreter embedding factory)
+- compiling the list of outputs using the `createCPPDSPFactoryFromSignals` function to create a DSP factory (or [createDSPFactoryFromSignals](#using-the-generated-code) to generate an LLVM embedding factory, or [createInterpreterDSPFactoryFromSignals](#using-the-generated-code) to generate an Interpreter embedding factory)

 - finally destroying the compilation context using the `destroyLibContext` function

 The DSP factories allow the creation of DSP instances, to be used with audio and UI architecture files, *outside of the compilation process itself*.
-The DSP instances and factory will finally have to be deallocated when no more used.
+The DSP instances and factory will finally have to be deallocated when they are no longer used.

 ### Tools

-Let's first define a `compile` function, which uses the `createCPPDSPFactoryFromSignals` function and print the generated C++ class:
+Let's first define a `compile` function, which uses the `createCPPDSPFactoryFromSignals` function and prints the generated C++ class:

 ```C++
 static void compile(const string& name,